Isaac-Ayanda/CloudProjectsPortfolio/01.Ride-Hailing-Webapp-CD-Project/readme.md

 <!-- CodeCommit>Code>js>config.js> Edit and update userpoolid, clientid and region the commit changes -->
 ![Update IDs](./images/update-ids.png)

 + Refresh the web page and test the login functionality with email and password.
 The Cognito email service will send a confirmation email with verification code to the registered email to login.
-Cognito user pool takes care of signin functionality to the app.
+Cognito user pool takes care of Signin functionality to the app.
 After successfully login it takes you to the ride.html page that has the map functionality.
-Copy the authentication token on the page into your note pade for use later.
+Copy the authentication token on the page into your notepade for later use.

 ![Test login](./images/test-login.png)
 ![verification  successful](./images/verification-successful.png)